Skip to content

 Set the "last fired" value without firing.

-Source code in myogestic/edge_trigger.py
+Source code in myogestic/outputs/edge_trigger.py

 def rebase(self, value: T) -> None: